 Cutover Execution Steps

 - Validate immediately: Test critical applications within 15 minutes.
-If anything is broken, execute the rollback procedure.
+If anything’s broken, execute the rollback procedure.
+Don’t try to debug live—roll back first, then investigate.

 Have your network security testing team ready to run diagnostics immediately post-cutover.
 Time is critical—if you wait hours to discover a problem, your users will have already encountered it.